maibennett/sta235/exampleSite/content/Syllabus/grading/_index.en.md

 ### ATTENDANCE EXPECTATIONS

 I expect all students will attend each class, *if they are feeling well*.
 Attendance is the easiest way to learn the different topics that will be covered in class and ask questions.
 Even though I will not take attendance every class, there will be some classes that attendance will be registered, and it will count towards your participation grade.

+If you need to justify an absence due to sickness, please do it through the appropriate channels by contacting Student Emergency Services (SES).

 ### BEHAVIOR EXPECTATIONS